Best API for Prediction Markets in 2026 (Kalshi, Polymarket)

 print()

 Run that script and you'll see cross-platform prices for the same events in about 30 seconds of setup.
-No authentication, no SDK installation, no wallet.
-When you're ready to move beyond demo data, generate an API key at predictionhunt.com/api and swap in your bearer token.
+When you're ready to move beyond demo data, generate a free API key at predictionhunt.com/api/docs and swap in the X-API-Key header.

 Build with this data